tezos-commons/baseDAO/docs/specification.md

 A proposing and voting couple of `stage`s is called a `cycle`.

 The `period` is specified for the whole smart contract and never changes.

+The length of a period is measured by counting blocks as discrete entities.
+So if the configuration value of period is `3`, then the very first period only exist for blocks `0`, `1` and `2`.

+Similarly a proposal raised in block `100`, with an expiry of `3` blocks will remain unexpired for blocks `100`, `101`, `102`, and will be considered expired on the `103` th block, because at that block, the proposal will be considered to have an age of `3`.

 Tokens can be frozen in any `stage`, but they can only be used for voting, proposing and unfreezing starting from the one following and onwards.